Age and Benefit Entitlement

 Some of the rules about benefit eligibility and age are described below.

 Pension Credit has two elements - a Guarantee Credit and a Savings Credit.
-The Savings Credit element is only payable to people aged 65 or over (in couples, where one person is aged 65 or over).
-The Guarantee Credit element is available to people classified as being older than working age (in couples, where one person is older than working age).
-Until April 2010 working age means-tested benefits were payable until age 59 and all people aged 60 or over were eligible for the Guarantee Credit element.
-However, from April 2010 retirement age for women is going up gradually from 60 to 65, and for both men and women the minimum age for the Guarantee Credit element will also increase in stages from 60 to 65.
+The Savings Credit element is only payable to people aged 65 or over (or in couples, where one person is aged 65 or over) and reached retirement age before April 2016.
+The Guarantee Credit element is available to people classified as being older than working age (or in couples, where one person is older than working age).
+Until April 2010 working age means-tested benefits were payable until age 59 and all people aged 60 or over were eligible for the Pension Credit Guarantee Credit element.
+However, since April 2010 retirement age for women is going up gradually to 65, so for both men and women the minimum age for the Guarantee Credit element is also increasing in stages to 65.
 For more information see changes to state pension age.

 Income Support/Jobseeker’s Allowance/Employment and Support Allowance

-The personal allowance for Council Tax Support and Housing Benefit varies according to age and circumstances, and can be less for those aged under 25.
-Please note that this calculator cannot work out entitlement to Council Tax Support and Housing Benefit for 16-17 year olds.
+The personal allowance for Council Tax Reduction and Housing Benefit varies according to age and circumstances, and can be less for those aged under 25.
+Please note that this calculator cannot work out entitlement to Council Tax Reduction and Housing Benefit for 16-17 year olds.